Azure/azure-functions-sql-extension/README.md

 ### Set Up Local .NET Function App

-These steps can be done in the CLI, Powershell.
-Completing this section will allow you to begin using the bindings.
+These steps can be done in the Terminal/CLI or with PowerShell.
+Completing this section will allow you to begin using the Azure SQL binding.

-1. Add MyGet package feed.
-If you are running into errors, make sure you have the [.NET sdk](https://dotnet.microsoft.com/download) installed and in your system PATHS.

-    ```bash
-    dotnet nuget add source https://www.myget.org/F/azure-appservice/api/v3/index.json
-    ```

 1. Install [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local)